Programme specific information

 How and when should I enrol for the course modules?

 In order to be allowed to participate in a module, you need to register for this module through OSIRIS.
-By registering in OSIRIS, you automatically gain access to the Blackboard page of the module, which contains all the modules’ course information and materials.
+By registering in OSIRIS, you automatically gain access to the Canvas Course of the module, which contains all the modules’ course information and materials.

 Registration is possible from four weeks before the start of the module until the start of the module.